hdShang/arxiv-daily/docs/cs-CV/2025-10-20/papers/251017409v1-monitoring-horses-in-stalls-from-object-to-event-detection.md

 ---
 layout: default
-title: Monitoring Horses in Stalls: From Object to Event Detection
+title: "Monitoring Horses in Stalls: From Object to Event Detection"
 ---

 # Monitoring Horses in Stalls: From Object to Event Detection